Last modified 14 September 2011.

 Guevara is dead at the age of 39.

 Following the execution, Guevara's hands are removed so his identity can be confirmed by fingerprinting.
-On 11 October his handless body, and the bodies of six of his executed colleagues, is secretly buried near the airport at Vallegrande.
+On 11 October his handless body is secretly buried near the airport at Vallegrande, along with the bodies of six of his executed colleagues.

 On 18 October Castro delivers a eulogy for Guevara to nearly a million people assembled in Havana's Plaza de la Revolucion.
 Castro states that Guevara's example and ideals will be an inspiration for future generations of revolutionaries.